Albinam1/fastqc/README.md

 # fastqc

-some diagrams from the fastqc report on Python
+several diagrams from the fastqc report, implemented in Python